 If the FTC continues to pursue this theory, it would essentially be turning Facebook’s policies into “federal law,” with compliance effectively enforced by the threat of Section 5 enforcement simply for using Facebook content in violation of Facebook’s policies.

 Interesting, right?
-For years, though recommended – especially for legitimate businesses – the Federal Government never required website operators to have terms and conditions (unless the website had a commerce component).
+For years, though recommended – especially for legitimate businesses – the Federal Government never required website operators to have terms and conditions (unless the website had an e-commerce component).
 This recent ruling, however, could make website terms and conditions de facto mandatory.

 Contact An FTC Marketing Attorney

-If you need to speak with an FTC attorney who has helped many online businesses in their dealings with the FTC, get in touch with Kelly / Warner Law today.
+If you need to speak with an FTC attorney, get in touch with Kelly / Warner Law today.